AAdewunmi/Event-Management-System-Java/README.md

 3. What are the nice to haves?

-5. When will the project be complete?
+4. When will the project be complete?

+  Once all MVP features have been developed.